 But under the surface, the seasonal rush we’re about to dive headlong into can end up costing your company money.
 Let’s look at how this happens—and how your business can avoid these costs.

-Pro tip: Want some help getting ready for the holiday season?
-Be sure to download our ultimate survival guide for smart home brands—available here!
+Getting ready for the holiday season?
+Don't forget our ultimate survival guide for smart home brands!

 Higher support contacts